 Computer Science Education

-- Resource creation (for schools, community groups, iwi, runanga to facilitate their own programmes)
+We are also involved in resource creation for schools, community groups, iwi and runanga to facilitate their own programmes.